Mastersam07/isw_flutter/README.md

 # isw_flutter

-A new Flutter plugin project.
+A flutter plugin for making payment with interswitch mobile payment sdk.

 ## Getting Started